p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <p style="color: #EA2F65"> <b>Step 10) Summarize</b></p>

-Finally, summarize your approach starting with the problem to the solutions you enlisted and your recommendation based on key criteria chosen.
+Finally, outline your approach, beginning with the problem and ending with your recommendation based on the essential criteria you selected.

 <i>Pro Tip :- <br>
  #Use STAR to summarize - Situation, Task, Action, Results</i>